IceShirok/IceShirok.github.io/_posts/2021-11-05-14-extra-volunteering.md

 It did take a few shifts to get adjusted, and a couple more shifts to feel confident with my abilities and knowledge.
 I round with patients, which means going around and asking if patients need anything (water, extra blankets, speaking with a healthcare professional).
 With help from a few nurse aides, I helped with restocking the [phlebotomy](https://www.webmd.com/a-to-z-guides/what-is-phlebotomy) carts, which the nurses and nurse aides use to draw blood.
 I also restocked [isolation carts for rooms with particularly infectious diseases](https://medlineplus.gov/ency/patientinstructions/000446.htm).
 I ferry blood samples down [to the laboratory](https://laboratorycareer.com/laboratory/) so the samples are tested before they clot.
 There are many more small tasks that I help out but can’t list them all.

 I’ve also done a lot of passive observations.
 I learned how the nurses and nurse aides worked on the floor.
-The unit clerk keeps the unit working on the administrative side.
+The [unit clerk](https://www.indeed.com/career-advice/resumes-cover-letters/unit-clerk-duties) keeps the unit working on the administrative side.
 I see medical teams chatting with patients and each other.
-I watched people from the kitchen serve meals, transporters ferrying patients for procedures, environmental services keeping the floor clean, security guards occasionally patrolling, physical therapists helping patients walk, patient services getting feedback from patients… Many people make the unit buzz!
+I watched people from the kitchen serve meals, transporters ferrying patients for procedures, environmental services keeping the floor clean, security guards occasionally patrolling, [physical therapists](https://www.apta.org/your-career/careers-in-physical-therapy/becoming-a-pt) helping patients walk...
+Many people make the unit buzz!

 Not to mention all of the beeping around the place.
-The call bell occasionally rings within the entire unit, waiting to be answered.
-The telemetry dashboard beeps whenever a threshold is met.
+The [call bell](https://www.hqinstitute.org/post/no-pass-zone-patient-safety) occasionally rings within the entire unit, waiting to be answered.
+The [telemetry dashboard](https://nationaltelemetryassociation.org/the-importance-of-a-telemetry-unit-in-hospitals/) beeps whenever a threshold is met.
 IVs that need refilling start beeping obnoxiously.

 And yes, I’m throwing out a ton of words that took me months to get straight.